yeehaa123/presentation-moonconf/slides.md

 <!---

-Actual Architects tend to do the exact opposite.
-Daniel Libeskind for instance said that:
+Real-world architects tend to do the exact opposite.
+Daniel Libeskind claims that:

 "Architecture is not based on concrete and steel, and the elements of the soil.
 It's based on wonder."